Usage

 The main drawback is that Graphviz must be installed separately and configured correctly for the executable to function properly.

-Option 3: Executing the Python Script in the Command Line
+Option 3: Executing the Python Script in the Command Line (Legacy)

 This section explains how to run the Python script cli_main.py directly on your local machine, bypassing the need for the executable.
 Running the script locally provides more flexibility, allowing you to customize the code, use virtual environments, or troubleshoot in real-time.